 Grand Canyon Entrance Fee

-Guess what?
-Entry is free on these five days in 2020: January 20, April 18, August 25, September 26, and November 11.
-If you miss those days, then you’ll have to pay to get in; $20 for an individual permit, $30 for a motorcycle permit, and $35 for a vehicle permit – all valid for seven days.
+Entrance to the Grand Canyon is $20 for an individual permit, $30 for a motorcycle permit, and $35 for a vehicle permit – all valid for seven days.
 Alternatively, an annual pass that’s valid for twelve months from the date of purchase costs $70 (vehicle and immediate family covered too).
 Enticing, right?
 Each permit grants access to the South Rim and North Rim.
 Digital Entry passes are available at recreation.gov.

 Getting to Grand Canyon National Park